dwurf/docker-kf2/README.md

 Configuring the server
 ----------------------

-Initial configuration is done via environment variables.
+Initial server state configuration is done via environment variables.
 To run a long game on the `hard` setting, run the following:

     docker run -d -t --name kf2 -p 0.0.0.0:20560:20560/udp \
         -p 0.0.0.0:27015:27015/udp \